andfaulkner/mad-logs/README.md

 ----

 ## Usage (browser, commonJS);
+Import the library

+    // my-fun-file.ts
+    import { logFactory, logMarkers } from 'mad-logs';

     // my-fun-file.js
     const madLogs = require('mad-logs');
     const logMarkers = madLogs.logMarkers;
+    const logFactory = madLogs.logFactory;

+Build a logger with the log factory

+    const log = logFactory()('my-fun-file.js', logMarkers.maceWindu);

+*   You can also explicitly set the object's log level when constructing it:

+    ```javascript
-    // invoke the log factory for this file const log = madLogs.logFactory({ logLevel: "debug" })('my-fun-file.js', logMarkers.maceWindu);
+    const log = logFactory({ logLevel: "debug" })('my-fun-file.ts', logMarkers.maceWindu);
+    ```

+*   If not explicitly set, logLevel defaults to the global environment value of process.env.LOG_LEVEL.
+    *   e.g. the value set with:

+        ```bash
+            LOG_LEVEL=verbose node some-process.js
+        ```

+Do some mad, mad logging!

     log('display me on the browser console!');
-        // => displays "display me on the browser console!" preceded by a purple lightsaber log.verbose('display me on the browser console, but only if we're in verbose mode or higher');
+        // => displays "display me on the browser console!" preceded by a purple lightsaber
+        // returns 'display me on the browser console!'

+    log.silly('display me on the browser console, but only if the log level is set to "silly"');

+    log.verbose('display me on the browser console, but only if the log level is "verbose" ' + 'or higher (verbose or silly mode)');

+    log.info('display me on the browser console, but only if the log level is "info" ' + 'or higher (info, verbose, or silly)');

-    log.error('display me on the browser console, but only if we're in verbose mode or higher');
+    log.warn('display me on the browser console, but only if the log level is "warn" ' + 'or higher (warn, info, verbose, or silly)');

+    log.error('display this on the browser console as an error message, but only if the ' + 'log level is "error" or higher (error, warn, info, verbose, or silly)');

+    log.wtf('Also display this on the browser console, as an error message');

+    const funcRes =
+        log.silly('Log return value of myFunction().
+Pass result thru & assign it to var "funcRes"', myFunction());
+    // resultOfFunction now contains the return value of myFunction()

+    // my-fun-static-file.ts
+    import { logFactory, logMarkers } from 'mad-logs';

 ### Details (on above)
 *   { logLevel: someLevel } defines the logLevel for the current context.
 Logs only display if they are "higher" than this level
 *   'my-fun-file.js' is a placeholder for the name of the current file.
 This appears in each log line, as part of the "tag"
 *   logMarkers.maceWindu << replace with any item in the log marker styles list (see below)
     *   or make your own log markers (Details on this coming soon)
+*   All log instance functions return the last value they were passed.

 ### Invoking the log factory with default or environment config:
 If process.env.LOG_LEVEL is set (which you should - passing config objects in all the time is annoying and poorly encapsulated),